-Report Title Proposed Amalgamation of Tennyson Road and Alfred Street Schools Report Author Senior Responsible Officer AnnMarie Dodds Interim Assistant Director Education Report Author(s) Chris Wickens / Jo Hutchinson Executive Member Cllr Scott Edwards, Executive member for Children, Families, Education & Skills
+Report Title Proposed Amalgamation of Tennyson Road and Alfred Street Schools Report Author AnnMarie Dodds, Director of Children's Services Lead Member Cllr Scott Edwards - Executive Member for Children, Families, Education & Skills

-Key Decision ⊠ Yes □ No Is the decision eligible for call-in by Scrutiny? ⊠ Yes □ No Are there public sector equality duty implications? □ Yes ⊠ No Does the report contain confidential or exempt information (whether in appendices or not)? □ Yes ⊠ No Applicable paragraph number/s for exemption from publication under Schedule 12A Local Government Act 1972
+Key Decision ⊠ Yes □ No Is the decision eligible for call-in by Scrutiny? ⊠ Yes □ No Are there public sector equality duty implications? □ Yes □ No Does the report contain confidential or exempt information (whether in appendices or not)? □ Yes □ No Applicable paragraph number/s for exemption from publication under Schedule 12A Local Government Act 1972